adamreisnz/replace-in-file/README.md

 A simple utility to quickly replace text in one or more files or globs.
 Works synchronously or asynchronously with either promises or callbacks.
 Make a single replacement or multiple replacements at once.

-> Hey there 👋🏼, thank you for using `replace-in-file`!

-> Sorry for the interruption, but as you probably know, I don’t get paid for maintaining this package, and I also haven't put up a donation thingy of any kind.

-> However, I _am_ trying to grow our start-up [Hello Club](https://helloclub.com/?source=npm) internationally, and would _really_ appreciate it if you could have a quick look on our [website](https://helloclub.com/?source=npm) to see what we're all about. 👀

-> As the name implies, we offer an [all-in-one club and membership management solution](https://helloclub.com/?source=npm) complete with booking system, automated membership renewals, online payments and integrated access and light control.

-> Clubs that have switched to Hello Club have been saving so much time managing their members and finances, and the members themselves really enjoy using it, with overwhelmingly positive feedback.

-> Check us out if you belong to any kind of club or if you know someone who helps run a club!

-> Thank you so much for your time, now go and replace some data in your files! 🎉

 # Index
 - [Installation](#installation)
 - [Basic usage](#basic-usage)